John Berry (ambassador): U.S. Ambassador to Australia

 In June 2013, President Obama nominated Berry to be the US ambassador to Australia, the first openly gay U.S. ambassador to a G-20 nation.
 On August 1, 2013, the United States Senate confirmed Berry by unanimous consent.
 Australian media coverage of Berry's appointment was overwhelmingly positive with a video he posted to the US Embassy website being described as the "friendliest introduction video in diplomatic history" while Berry himself was described as "modest", with an "impressive record".
 Federal News Radio in the US reported that, "more than 200 people had posted responses" to the video, "most of which were warm and cordial".

+AAA

+In 2016 he was appointed president of the American Australian Association.

 Personal life

 Before being appointed as ambassador to Australia, Berry lived in Washington, D.C.

 Berry is openly gay.
 On August 10, 2013, he married Curtis Yee, his partner for 17 years, at St Margaret's Episcopal Church in Washington.